-We do not anticipate that participating in this part of the study poses any physical risk, but we appreciate that you may find the interview tiring.
-If you become tired during any of the assessments or interviews, we will stop and let you decide what you want to do.
+We do not anticipate that participating in this part of the study poses any physical risk, but we appreciate that you may find it upsetting talking about your relative's experiences.
+If you become upset during the interview, we will stop and let you decide what you want to do.
 If you wish to postpone the assessments and interviews, this can be arranged.
-If you feel you want to withdraw from the study altogether you can, and your care will continue as normal.
+If you feel you want to withdraw from the study altogether you can do so without your relative's care being affected in any way.

 What happens if I don't want to continue with the study?
 You are free to withdraw from the study at any time and without giving a reason.
-This will not affect your clinical care.